aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/recognition-basics/_index.md

 title: Barcode Recognition Basics
 linktitle: Barcode Recognition Basics
 type: docs
-aliases:
-- /node/read-barcodes-with-aspose-barcode-apis/
 description: "This Article Describes How to Read Barcodes of Different Symbologies from Images or Stream and How to Recognize All 1D Barcodes Presented in an Image"
 keywords: "Read barcode, Read Barcode from Stream, Scan Barcode from Image, Many Barcodes in One Image, Read PDF417 Barcode, Aspose.BarCode, Read Barcodes in Java"
 weight: 10
-url: /barcode/java/barcode-regions/
+url: /java/barcode-recognition-basics/
+aliases:
+- /node/read-barcodes-with-aspose-barcode-apis/
+- /java/barcode-regions/
 ---
 {{% alert color="primary" %}}[Read Barcodes Online](https://products.aspose.app/barcode/recognize): You can test the quality of ***Aspose.BarCode*** recognition functionality and view the results online.{{% /alert %}}